These Are the Dirtiest Spots on Airplanes

 It's worth noting that some people may be more susceptible to getting sick on planes because the cabin air humidity is under 20%, whereas home humidity is generally over 30%, according to the World Health Organization.
 The dry air exposure affects mucus, the immune system's front line of defense, leaving people marginally more vulnerable to getting sick.
 A 2004 study in the Journal of Environmental Health Research found that people are far more likely — 113 times more, by one of the study's measures — to catch the common cold during a flight than normal ground transmission.

-Outside of humidity, there are a handful of dirty spots to avoid, according to research and advisories from travel physicians.
+Humidity aside, there are a handful of especially dirty spots, according to research and advisories from travel physicians.
 Here's how to avoid them.

 Airplane tray tables